 \end{itemize}

-For a schematic illustration of the decay we refer to Figure~\ref{figure---1}(c).
-In the course of our study, we uncover several notions of physical and mathematical interest: normalized asymptotic kernel elements, localized energy functionals, localized ADM modulators, and relative energy-momentum vectors.
-Importantly, this theory provides us with a complete and direct validation of Carlotto and Schoen's conjecture.
-We now outline the concepts leading to (i)--(iii) above, while referring to our companion paper~\cite{BLF--PLF} for further technical details and applications.
+For a schematic illustration of the decay we refer to Figure~\ref{figure---1}(c). { In our study, we uncover several notions of physical and mathematical interest: silhouette functions (in kernels of asymptotic operators), localized ADM modulators, and relative energy-momentum vectors.
+Importantly, our work provides a complete and} direct validation of Carlotto and Schoen's conjecture.
+We now outline { the methods allowing} (i)--(iii) above, while referring to~\cite{BLF--PLF} for technical details and applications.